Please click here to access the main AHDB website and other sectors.

 •Do not adversely affect plant growth/marketability

-Additionally, this work should identify improvements in disinfection practices that will contribute to general nursery hygiene.
-Delivery of these objectives should improve the productivity and competitiveness of the UK horticultural sector.
-In addition, by virtue of the fact that the research may be used to facilitate the registration of newer, more specific plant protection products, it is expected that outputs will assist growers in their drive to improved environmental standards within their businesses.
+Additionally, this work identified improvements in disinfection practices that will contribute to general nursery hygiene.
+Delivery of these objectives aimed to improve the productivity and competitiveness of the UK horticultural sector.
+In addition, by virtue of the fact that the research may be used to facilitate the registration of newer, more specific plant protection products, the outputs would assist growers in their drive to improved environmental standards within their businesses.